ucnl/UCNLNav/README.md

 If this repository achieves:

-25 stars - we'll add partial implementation in MATLAB
-50 stars - we'll add AoA (Angle of arrival) estimation routines
+DONE!
+25 stars - we'll add partial implementation in MATLAB (Ok, I have uploaded Matlab version on 20 starts =) 50 stars - we'll add AoA (Angle of arrival) estimation routines
 100 stars - we'll add C implementation of the library
 150 stars - we'll add complete documentation for the library